 Develops students' knowledge of world geography through the twin concepts of region and globalization; focuses on culture, society, politics, economy, and interplay between people and environments.

-Prerequisites: Not open to students with credit for 200 or 2750H (200H).
+Prerequisite: Not open to students with credit for 200 or 2750H (200H).

-GE social science human, natural, and economic resources and diversity global studies course.
-GE foundation social and behavioral science course.
-SS Admis Cond course.
+GE social sciences human, natural, and economic resources and diversity global studies course.

-GE social science organizations and polities course.
 GE foundation social and behavioral sciences course.

 Multiple Americas: U.S. History from Colonialism to Reconstruction